 - Out-of-pocket costs, including travel and lodging for medical treatment

 - Reduced quality of life

 - Lost wages and income

 If a brain injury is fatal, surviving family members may also be able to recover compensation to cover the costs of a funeral and burial.

 Our High Springs brain injury attorneys will work hard to ensure that you receive compensation that accurately reflects what your brain injury case is worth.
 By working with respected medical experts and specialists, we can build a strong claim that leaves the insurance company no choice but to extend a fair settlement offer.

 Can I Recover Compensation If I’m Partly To Blame for My Brain Injury?

-Florida’s pure comparative negligence law holds that damages are reduced in direct proportion to fault, and there is a 51% bar to recovery.
+Florida’s modified comparative negligence law holds that damages are reduced in direct proportion to fault, and there is a 51% bar to recovery.
 So, if you’re 5 percent responsible for the accident that caused your brain injury, you’ll see a reduction of 5 percent in your financial award.
 And if you’re 51% or more responsible instead, you cannot obtain damages.

 At Allen Law Firm, P.A., we’ll anticipate efforts to shift blame and limit your ability to maximize your financial recovery.
 Our team will skillfully counter these tactics and work to disprove allegations of shared fault at every turn.

 What’s the Deadline for Filing a Florida Brain Injury Lawsuit?